 After a super fun day at the glaciers, my husband really wanted to see Lake Louise as it was on the route back to our hotel in Banff.
 I was a little hesitant at first as I did not think the kids were up for another hike.
 Luckily, it is super easy to get to Lake Louise.
 It is probably a 5-minute walk from the parking lot located next to the Fairmont Chateau Lake Louise

 To say Lake Louise is stunning would be an understatement.
 The turquoise blue water is something you simply cannot stop staring at.
 I loved seeing the canoes out on the water with the beautiful mountains in the background.
 We were a little too tired to do some canoeing but we really enjoyed the view.

 *Pro Tip – Crowds tend to gather right at the center of Lake Louise, head about 30 feet to the left and you will find yourself all alone for some spectacular views and pictures.
 This is definitely one of the Best things to do in Banff

 Enjoy a Horseback Ride and Cookout!

-As many of you know, I absolutely love horses and going for a horseback ride during a Banff summer was one of the things I was really looking forward to doing.
+As many of you know, I absolutely love horses.
+Going for a horseback ride during a Banff summer was one of the things I was really looking forward to doing.
 We booked a Horseback Ride and Cookout with Banff Trail Riders.
-When we pulled up I was so excited because you could see how beautiful this ride would be and how the horses were very well taken.
-The 4 older kids and I headed out on the trail rides and cowboy cookout, while Mike and Olivia took the wagon ride as she was not old enough to ride.
+When we pulled up I was so so excited.
+You could see how beautiful this ride would be and how the horses were very well taken.
+The 4 older kids and I headed out on the trail rides and cowboy cookout.
+Mike and Olivia took the wagon ride as she was not old enough to ride.
 It really worked out perfect as the wagon meets you at the cookout.